Eight Sleep Pod 5 Review: In-Depth Test, Final Verdict One Year on the new Pod

 The company still sells Pod 4 and is worth considering to save some money.

-Despite what you might read elsewhere, the only real difference between pod 5 and pod 4 is the blanket and the new speaker in the Ultra model.
+Despite what you might read elsewhere, the only real difference between the Ultra and the 4 is the blanket and the new speaker.
 Both have a reclining base option.

 Pod 4 or 5 are the ones you want buy.